Nisugi/two-face/docs/RESIZE_ALGORITHM.md

 width_applied = {}  // Track which windows have been processed

 for current_row in 0..max_row:
-    // Find all windows occupying this row that haven't been applied windows_at_row = filter windows where:
-        - current_row is within their row range
+    // Find all windows occupying this row (applied or not) windows_at_row = filter windows where current_row is within their row range
-        - window_name not in width_applied

     if windows_at_row is empty:
         continue